 How can cities, civil society and professionals meet the challenges of growing gentrification, displacement, and loss of affordability, especially in city cores?
 How can they also maintain quality of life, heritage, economic vitality, and other benefits of urban living?
 What role does public space provide in creating a forum for all within the city — and how can this forum be made available to all?

-We will work in workshops exploring placemaking themes like (social,cultural) resilience, placemanagement, temporary functions and other placemaking knowledge.
-We will work on site with cases studies from cities and market parties from Sweden.
+We worked in workshops exploring placemaking themes like (social,cultural) resilience, placemanagement, temporary functions and other placemaking knowledge.
+We worked on site with cases studies from cities and market parties from Sweden.